tekperfect/devops-docs/docs/courses/02-Os_Basics/lessons/labs.md

 Actively display the contents of a file as its being written to

-13. `tail -f file_name`
+13. `tail -f file_name` You don't need to run this command but you should be aware of it's use with system logs

 # COMMAND COMPLETION LAB

-1. Change directories to the `/home/parallels/Downloads/command-completion/` folder if you have not extracted the zip file your downloaded please use the command `unzip command-completion.zip` to extract the files.
+1. Change directories to your home directory and cd to the `command-completion/` directory if you have not extracted the zip file your downloaded please use the command `unzip command-completion.zip` to extract the files.

 2. Once you are inside the command-completion folder you need to do the following copy the text files in the directory to the folder name associated with them for example copy the file called assertivenesses.txt to the folder assertivenesses.
 The subsuquent files need to be copied into the folders that are nested under the assertiveness folder.
-This is where command completion will come in hand when using the copy command.
+This is where command completion will come in handy when using the copy command.

 3. Extra credit - What command would you run to concatenate all the files in the folder into one file name combined into the folder named abcedefghijklmnopqrstuvwxyz which is located under the zookeepers folder.